-nd Chapter Treasurers to submit a budget for

-ee Chairs should include an itemized budget for

-tivities / initiatives

-rectors and Chapter budgets due to SWS Staff

-nd draft budgets to SWS Treasurer and SWS

-/input (including SWS Annual Meeting budget)

-t budget to the SWS Executive Board

-ecutive Board

-WS Board of Directors

-ard of Directors

-es budget and requested changes from SWS

-Directors in Board Packet (along with a cover

-nd any necessary justifications/explanations)

-erence call to discuss and approve the final

-o SWS Board of Directors and Chapter
+Request Board of Directors and Chapter Treasurers to submit a budget for the next fiscal year.
+Committee Chairs should include an itemized budget for funding on-going and new activities / initiatives Deadline for SWS Board of Directors and Chapter budgets due to SWS Staff 1st week in Sep SWS Staff send draft budgets to SWS Treasurer and SWS President for initial comment/input (including SWS Annual Meeting budget) SWS Staff send a revised draft budget to the SWS Executive Board Comments due from SWS Executive Board Revised draft budget to the SWS Board of Directors Comments due from SWS Board of Directors SWS Executive Board discusses budget and requested changes from SWS Board of Directors Draft budget to SWS Board of Directors in Board Packet (along with a cover letter describing key points and any necessary justifications/explanations) SWS Board of Director's conference call to discuss and approve the final budget Send final approved budget to SWS Board of Directors and Chapter Treasurers.

-APPENDIX V - CHAPTER AND SECTIONS BYLAWS
+APPENDIX F - CHAPTER AND SECTIONS BYLAWS